manasvityagi/IoT_Dashboard/Journal.md

      Also, I think in order to use celery, and sendgrid.
 I need to reopen user registration feature.
      So I am working on that now.
 Removed from done to in progress.

+     Send grid is working, but I am not sure how to set the env variables for the secret key, in such a way, that it works on heroku as well.
+I can set the envvars in .bashrc file and run the file before the project starts.
+But, when I will push the code to github, that file should NOT be included.
+Hence I updated the .gitignore.
+Trying to make it work.
+     There must be a way.

+     Problem 5: Tried to solve the above problem by using pyhton decouple, as soon as I get the variable, set by .env file using config('SECRET_KEY') I get an exception

+      print(config('SENDGRID_API_KEY'))

+        File "W:\workspace\WebDev_DS\django\IoT_Dashboard\venv\lib\site-packages\decouple.py", line 124, in __init__
+    for line in file_:

+  File "C:\Python38\lib\codecs.py", line 322, in decode
+    (result, consumed) = self._buffer_decode(data, self.errors, final)
+UnicodeDecodeError: 'utf-8' codec can't decode byte 0xff in position 0: invalid start byte

+Solution to Problem 5: It was encoded as utf-16, changed it to utf-8.
+OK, so this was something, I never noticed, i.e. the encoding of the file(it matters!).
+I did not paid any special attention to the encoding when I created the .env file, it was in utf-16(?) format.
+I referred stackoverflow, infact the error itself says that. "utf-8' codec can't decode ".
+I opened the file in notepad and save as, and then chose utf-8 encoding, and it worked!
+Also, here I found the discussion on discord useful, because, I initially put the value of secret key in quotes, but something made me recall the conversation on discord regarding AWS key, so I avoided that mistake.

      Estimated Time:
      Finished at:
      Remarks: